How to Get Rid of Spiders Naturally (Safe for Kids & Pets)

 Essential Oils: Use Carefully and Consistently

-DIY Vinegar/Citrus Sprays
+DIY Vinegar / Citrus Sprays

-Myths vs Facts About “Natural” Spider Control
+Myths vs. Facts About “Natural” Spider Control

-| Myth | Reality |
+Myth Reality

-| Ultrasonic devices repel spiders. | University of Arizona Extension: ultrasonic pest devices are generally not effective.
-Focus on exclusion and cleaning. |
+Ultrasonic devices repel spiders.
+University of Arizona Extension reports ultrasonic pest devices are generally not effective.
+Focus on exclusion and cleaning.

-| Essential oils kill spiders instantly. | They may deter activity or webs; they are not reliable “instant kill” tools.
-Use for prevention, not extermination. |
+Essential oils kill spiders instantly.
+They may deter activity or webbing, but they aren’t reliable “instant kill” tools — use them for prevention, not extermination.

-| Spiders invade “dirty” homes only. | Even clean homes attract spiders if insects are present.
-Reduce prey and seal entry points. |
+Spiders invade “dirty” homes only.
+Even clean homes attract spiders if insects are present.
+Reduce prey and seal entry points.

 Spider Prevention: Long-Term Ways to Keep Spiders Out